fyngyrz/aa_macro/users-guide.md

     [list myList,joe,mary,fred,luna]
 	[list sep=|,myList,Michelle|Stella|Terrie]

+**\[lcopy srcList,dstList\]** 'lcopy'  for list copy
+Copy an existing list to a new or existing list.
+If no list by srcName exists, dstList will be set to an empty list.

 **\[ltol listName,content\]**  'ltol' for lines to list
 This splits lines \(text separated by newline characters\) into a list: